National Confidential Inquiry into Suicide and Safety in Mental Health

 No out-of-area admissions

-In England, 199 patients (10%) died after being discharged from a non-local in-patient unit.
-This proportion was similar to those who died within two weeks of discharge (65, 12%).
+In England, 195 patients (10%) died after being discharged from a non-local in-patient unit.
+This proportion was similar to those who died within two weeks of discharge (66, 13%).
 There has been a downward trend in the number of suicides by patients recently discharged from hospital in England and Scotland, and lower figures in Wales since a peak in 2013.
-In England, there were 177 post-discharge deaths in 2016 (26 in Scotland), down from 227 in 2011 (49 in Scotland).
+In England, there were 170 post-discharge deaths in 2017 (26 in Scotland), down from 227 in 2011 (49 in Scotland).

 Both the King’s Fund Under Pressure report and the Independent Commission on Acute Adult Psychiatric Care referenced this recommendation in 2015, calling for an end to acute admissions out of area.

 24-hour crisis resolution/home treatment teams

-The main setting for suicide prevention is now the crisis team, following a fall in in-patient suicides and a rise in the use of CRHT as an alternative to admission in acute care, since 2004.
+The setting where suicide prevention can have the greatest impact is the crisis team; the main location where patients with acute illness are now seen.
 In England, there are on average 191 suicides per year by CRHT patients – over two times as many as under in-patient services.
 The introduction of a 24-hour CRHT appears to add to the safety of a service overall, with a reduction in suicide rates in implementing mental health services.
 In our study of the assessment of clinical risk in mental health services, both patients and carers emphasised the need for clarity about what to do and who to contact in a crisis.

 Both the King’s Fund Under Pressure report and the Independent Commission on Acute Adult Psychiatric Care referenced these recommendations in 2015, and emphasised the importance of CRHTs operating efficiently as intensive specialist community-based alternatives to in-patient care, and not simply as generic crisis teams.